|

 Three M1s served in a variety of motorcycle roles for over two years - as hard-wired DashCam, external-battery TailCam and as a HelmetCam.
 They've survived multiple trips across the desert, thru mountain passes and along the coast without so much as a dropped frame.
 While the M1 can record 1080p/60fps, I used 720p/30fps back in the day.

-Since upgrading to the Mobius Maxi and new Mini models with improved lens, chipset, recording time and vastly improved video quality, I've switched to 1080p/30fps, tho the Maxi is capable of more.
+Since upgrading to the new Mobius Maxi and Mini models with improved lens, chipset, recording time and vastly improved video quality, I've switched to 1080p/30fps, tho the Maxi is capable of more.
 The Mini has its own set of specs: 1920x1440 or 1080p @ 30/60fps, 720p up to 120fps, and VGA up to 240fps.
 (The high fps settings produce slow motion.)

 Manufacturer has included many features designed for those of us who like to modify these things, with the understanding that their product will most likely suffer such a fate (as all of mine have).
 For less than $100, audio/video quality is every bit as good as $200-300 cameras.
 Links posted at bottom of this page provide a detailed history of these cameras along with support sites and vendors.